How I Start Centers At The Beginning of Kindergarten

 Although I don’t think that we should lower our expectations because our students are young, we do have to keep in mind that immaturity can play a role in behavior during centers.
 I definitely don’t mean that we should give up on our kids or let inappropriate behavior slide!
 But I do think that we need to give them time and lots of explicit teaching so that they can be successful.

 What are your thoughts about introducing centers?
 I’d love to hear from you!
-And if you’re looking for seasonal math and literacy centers for Kindergarten, click here or on any of the images below.
+And if you’re looking for a complete literacy centers system for Kindergarten, click here or on the image below: